Law extending bar hours for World Cup passes despite Greens opposition

 Green MP Jan Jogie said the bill was linking alcohol with rugby which sends the wrong message to New Zealanders when the country already has issues with alcohol being abused.

-Usually when a bill passes its first reading, it goes into a select committee before heading back to the House before two more readings.
+Usually when a bill passes its first reading, it goes into a select committee before heading back to the House for two more readings.

 However, as this bill needed to be passed urgently before the World Cup begins, it was rushed through Parliament tonight.